 I will feel fulfilled WHEN…

 The “when” is the key word here.
 The “when” prompts you to really think about what your hero wants and what they THINK will make them happy.
 The “when” forces you to attach something concrete to your goal.

 I will be happy WHEN I find my lost sister who was abducted as a child.

 I will feel fulfilled WHEN I earn enough money to move out of my parents house.

 I will forgive myself WHEN I scatter my father’s ashes off the coast of Ireland.

-Filed under: Tips for Writers Writing Mastery Tagged with: goals save the cat wants and needs writing mastery writing tips
+Filed under: Save the Cat Tips for Writers Writing Mastery Tagged with: goals save the cat STC Starter Kit (LMAP) wants and needs writing mastery writing tips